mikwielgus/topola/CONTRIBUTING.md

 ##### Enabling contracts

-To enable contracts, simply remove the `disable_contracts` feature from commands.
+To enable contracts, simply add a `--no-default-features` switch.
+This switches off a default feature that prevents contracts from executing.
 For example, to build tests with contracts, simply run

-    cargo test
+    cargo test --no-default-features

+Of course, you can enable contracts for any build target.
+For example, the following command will build the Egui port with contracts enabled:

+    cargo build --features egui --bin topola-egui --no-default-features